-Besides administering or supporting programs and procedures relating to Affirmative Action, Title IX, Accommodations, we also help provide education, conduct training workshops, and advise individuals about bias-related concerns.
+Besides administering or supporting programs and procedures relating to Affirmative Action, Title IX, Accommodations, we also help provide education and conduct training workshops, and advise individuals about bias-related concerns.
 We also receive, review, and investigate formal complaints of discrimination and harassment.

 AAEO's staff advises managers, faculty, staff, and students regarding prohibited discrimination and harassment, reasonable accommodation, affirmative action, and increasing diversity and outreach.
 We guide you through the complaint process and give you tools to improve the workplace and educational environment, and to prevent prohibited discrimination and harassment.